minesneves/personal_website/content/projects/_index.md

 ## PhD project

-My PhD project focuses on schistosomiasis, a debilitating Neglected Tropical Disease caused by parasitic worms called schistosomes and affects more than 200 million people worldwide.
+My PhD project focuses on schistosomiasis, a debilitating Neglected Tropical Disease caused by parasitic worms called schistosomes that affects more than 200 million people worldwide.
 During the past three years, I have been developing statistical and mathematical models to further understand the population biology and transmission dynamics of schistosomiasis, under supervision of [Dr. Martin Walker](https://www.rvc.ac.uk/about/our-people/martin-walker) and [Prof. Joanne Webster](https://www.rvc.ac.uk/about/our-people/joanne-webster).
 My PhD is based at the [Royal Veterinary College](https://www.rvc.ac.uk/) and is affiliated with the [London Centre for Neglected Tropical Disease Research](https://www.londonntd.org/research/researchers/maria-inês-neves).

 <br>